Megasolid Idiom — Build a Rich Text Editor in Python

 format_menu.addAction(self.underline_action)

-The actions are added both to the toolbar at the menus.
+The actions are added both to the toolbar and the menus.

 We've defined a series of actions which, given user interaction to toggle them, will switch formatting in the editor.
-When a user selects text we also want to update the toolbar to match — turning the icon to bold, when a user selects some bold text for example.
-The niggle here is that if we update the actions in the toolbar they themselves will trigger an event which can undo the same action.
+When a user selects text we also want to update the toolbar to match — turning the bold icon on when the user selects bold text, for example.
+The catch here is that if we update the actions in the toolbar they themselves will trigger an event which can undo the same action.
 To avoid this we store a list of actions to be blocked when updating the format.

 python